Table Question Answering in the Era of Large Language Models: A Comprehensive Survey of Tasks, Methods, and Evaluation: Evaluation

 \subsection{Evaluating Explanations and Reasoning}

 An underexplored aspect of TQA evaluation is assessing explanations and reasoning processes.
 Model-generated chains of thought \cite{Wei2022ChainOT} are often treated as natural language explanations \cite{zhao-etal-2024-tapera, zhou-etal-2025-g, lu-etal-2025-tart}, either elicited directly \cite{zhao-etal-2024-tapera, zhou-etal-2025-g} or derived from executable program outputs \cite{lu-etal-2025-tart}. \citet{Nguyen2024InterpretableLT} represent explanations as chains of attribution maps, showing intermediate relevant tables alongside reasoning steps, and propose three evaluation tasks: (1) preference ranking, where judges rank explanation quality; (2) forward simulation, where judges answer using only the explanation; and (3) verification, where judges assess prediction correctness based on the explanation.
-Both human annotators and LLMs serve as judges. \citet{Zhou2025PPTAP} take a different approach, estimating the probability of reaching the correct answer from a reasoning step to quantify each step’s contribution to the final outcome. \paragraph{Discussion.} Popular datasets like WTQ \cite{pasupat-liang-2015-compositional} and TabFact \cite{Chen2019TabFactAL} may suffer from data contamination \cite{zhou-etal-2025-texts}, leading to overly optimistic performance estimates.
-More reliable evaluation requires incorporating additional, uncontaminated datasets.
+Both human annotators and LLMs serve as judges. \citet{Zhou2025PPTAP} take a different approach, estimating the probability of reaching the correct answer from a reasoning step to quantify each step’s contribution to the final outcome. \paragraph{Discussion.} Popular datasets like WTQ \cite{pasupat-liang-2015-compositional} and TabFact \cite{Chen2019TabFactAL} may suffer from data contamination \cite{zhou-etal-2025-texts}, leading to overly optimistic performance estimates. \citet{wang2026gleangroundedlightweightevaluation} design a light-weight evaluation protocol taking the issues into consideration.
 Beyond task performance, dimensions such as robustness and reasoning correctness should be systematically assessed to ensure the development of trustworthy TQA systems.